alibaba/FederatedScope/README.md

 FederatedScope is released under Apache License 2.0.

 ## Publications
-If you find FederatedScope useful for your research or development, please cite the following [paper](https://arxiv.org/abs/2204.05011){:target="_blank"}:
+If you find FederatedScope useful for your research or development, please cite the following <a href="https://arxiv.org/abs/2204.05011" target="_blank">paper</a>:
 ```
 @article{federatedscope,
   title = {FederatedScope: A Comprehensive and Flexible Federated Learning Platform via Message Passing},